aplteam/CompareFiles/README.md

 * On non-Windows platforms it is `$HOME/MyUCMDs/`

-Note that the `MyUCMDs/` folder is created by the Dyalog APL installer under Windows but not under Linux and Mac-OS, so you need to create the folder yourself on non-Windows platforms.
+Note that the `MyUCMDs/` folder is created by the Dyalog APL installer under Windows but not under Linux and Mac-OS.
 However, after loading `InstallCompareFiles` (end therefore implicitly running `⎕LX`) there will be a folder `MyUCMds/` on any platform.

 Note that putting `CompareFiles` into `MyUCMDS/` has both advantages and disadvantages:

-* Advantages
+Advantages:

  * It will be available in all suitable versions of Dyalog APL installed on your machine
  * The user can modify and add files

-* Disadvantage
+Disadvantage:

  * It is a user-specific folder

 ### The INI file

 The INI file comes with five pre-defined comparison utilities.
 If you are using one of them then you only have to make sure that the  path to that utility in on the `PATH` environment variable so that it can be found without knowing the installation folder.

-Note that `CompareFiles` checks whether the utilities are actually installed, and ignores those that are not.
-Therefore you don't need to remove utilities you are not using.
+Note that `CompareFiles` checks whether the utilities are actually available via `PATH`, and ignores those that are not.
+Therefore you don't need to remove utilities you have not installed.

 The INI file uses these entries:

 #### `EXEs`

-A vector of text vectors with the actual names of the comparison utilities.
+A vector of text vectors with the actual names of the binaries.
 Used to actually start a utility.

 #### `Names`